-September is the most active month of the Atlantic hurricane season.
+September is the most active month of the Atlantic hurricane season and when most hurricanes occur.
 More real estate is available for tropical development in September than any other month, so it's no surprise that hurricane season peaks on Sept.
 10.

 Cabo Verde hurricanes are common in September, and some of them make the 3,500-mile-long journey from the eastern tropical Atlantic Ocean toward the islands of the Caribbean or the United States coastline, while others curve northwestward toward Bermuda or the open ocean.

-Tropical activity gradually starts to wane in October, but it can still be an active month for tropical storms and hurricanes, especially the beginning of the month.
+Tropical activity gradually starts to wane in October, but it can still be an active month for tropical storms and hurricanes to form, especially the beginning of the month.

 Most areas of the Atlantic Basin remain open for tropical development, but the Cabo Verde season fades away, so a lot of the activity tends to shift westward.

 The western Caribbean Sea, the eastern Gulf of Mexico and the western and central Atlantic Ocean are the areas most likely to have a tropical storm or hurricane in October.
-This still places parts of the Gulf and East coasts at risk for a landfalling storm.
+This still places parts of the Gulf and East coasts at risk for a landfalling storm to occur.

-The Atlantic quiets down during the final month of hurricane season in November.
+The Atlantic quiets down during the final month and end of hurricane season in November.

 However, tropical storms and hurricanes can still form, and those that do tend to occur in the western Caribbean Sea, the southwestern Atlantic Ocean or the open waters of the central Atlantic.